DecidimAustria/decidim-module-posts/README.md

 # Decidim::Posts component

 This Feeds component adds social posts functionality to Decidim.
+It was funded by Digifonds der Arbeiterkammer Wien.

 ## Constraints